Minimax Optimal Algorithms with Fixed-$k$-Nearest Neighbors: Introduction

-In this paper, we complete the missing theory for small $k$ and show that the bigNN classifier with $k=1$ suffices for minimax rate-optimal classification.
-More generally, we analyze a variant of the bigNN classifier, called the \emph{$M$-split $k$-NN classifier}, which is defined as the majority vote over the total $kM$ nearest-neighbor labels obtained after running $k$-NN search over the $M$ data splits.
-Roughly put, we show that the $M$-split $k$-NN classification rule behaves almost equivalently to the standard $\Th(M)$-NN rules, for any fixed $k\ge 1$.
-In particular, the $M$-split 1-NN rule, equivalent to the bigNN classifier with $k=1$, is shown to attain a minimax optimal rate up to logarithmic factors under smooth measure conditions.
-We also provide a minimax-rate-optimal guarantee for regression task with an analogously defined $M$-split $k$-NN regression rule.
+In this paper, we complete the missing theory for small, fixed $k$ and show that the bigNN classifier with $k=1$ suffices for minimax rate-optimal classification.
+More generally, we analyze a variant of the bigNN classifier, called the \emph{$M$-split $k$-NN classifier} or \emph{$(k,M)$-NN classifier} in short, which is defined as the majority vote over the total $kM$ nearest-neighbor labels obtained after running $k$-NN search over the $M$ data splits.
+In general terms, we show that the $(k,M)$-NN classification rule behaves almost equivalently to the standard $\Th(M)$-NN rules, for any fixed $k\ge 1$.
+In particular, the $(1,M)$-NN rule, which is equivalent to the bigNN classifier with $k=1$, is shown to attain the minimax optimal rate up to logarithmic factors under smooth measure conditions.
+We also provide a minimax-rate-optimal guarantee for regression task with an analogously defined $(k,M)$-NN regression rule.

-Albeit both the algorithm and analysis are simple in nature, the practical implication of theoretical guarantees provided herein together with the divide-and-conquer framework is significant: while running faster than the standard 1-NN rules by processing smaller data with small-$k$-NN search in parallel, the $M$-split $k$-NN rules can achieve the same statistical guarantee of the \emph{optimal} standard $k$-NN rules run over the entire dataset.
-Moreover, when deploying the rules in practice, we only need to tune the number of splits $M$ while fixing $k$, say, simply $k=1$.
-We experimentally demonstrate that the split 1-NN rules indeed perform on par with the optimal standard $k$-NN rules as expected by theory, while running faster than the standard 1-NN rules.

-The key technique in our analysis is to analyze intermediate rules that selectively aggregates the small-$k$-NN estimates from each data split based on the $k$-th-NN distances from a query point.
+The key technique in our analysis is to analyze intermediate rules that selectively aggregates the $k$-NN labels from each data split based on the $k$-th-NN distances from a query point.
 The intuition is that these intermediate rules which average only neighbors close enough to a query point exactly behave like a standard $\Th(M)$-NN rule for any fixed $k$.
-We establish the performance of the $(M,k)$-NN rules by showing that its performance is approximated by the intermediate rules, with a small (logarithmic) approximation overhead in rates.
-Indeed, these intermediate rules attain exact minimax optimal rates for respective problems at the cost of additional complexity for ordering the NN distances.
+We establish the performance of the $(k,M)$-NN rules by showing that its performance is approximated by the intermediate rules, with a small (logarithmic) approximation overhead in the convergence rate.
+Indeed, these intermediate rules, which we call the \emph{distance-selective} rules, attain exact minimax optimal rates for respective problems at the cost of additional complexity for ordering the NN distances; see Section~\ref{sec:selective}.